manojk242003/Discord-QuizBot/readme.md

 # Discord QuizBot

-Discord QuizBot is an interactive bot designed to host quizzes on your Discord server.
-It allows users to participate in quizzes, track scores, and compete with friends.
+Discord QuizBot is an interactive bot designed to facilitate fun and engaging quizzes on your Discord server.
+It allows users to participate in multiple-choice quizzes, track their scores, and compete with friends.
+The bot also offers a leaderboard to display the top performers and provides admin-only customization options for quiz management.

 ## Features

-- **Interactive Quizzes**: Host multiple-choice quizzes.
+- **Interactive Quizzes**: Host multiple-choice quizzes directly within Discord.
-- **Score Tracking**: Keep track of user scores.
+- **Score Tracking**: Automatically track user scores for each quiz.
-- **Leaderboard**: Display top performers.
+- **Leaderboard**: Showcase the top performers in real-time.
-- **Admin-Only Customization**: Only authorized admins can customize the questions.
+- **Admin Customization**: Only authorized admins can customize quiz questions and settings.

 ## Installation

+Follow these steps to install and set up the Discord QuizBot:

 1. Clone the repository:
     ```bash
     git clone https://github.com/manojk242003/Discord-QuizBot.git
     ```

-2. Navigate to the Front-end directory:
+2. Navigate to the frontend directory:
     ```bash
     cd Discord-QuizBot/AdminPanel
     ```

-3. Install dependencies:
+3. Install the frontend dependencies:
     ```bash
     npm install
     ```

-4. Navigate to the Backend directory:
+4. Navigate to the backend directory:
     ```bash
-    cd Discord-QuizBot/AdminPanel_backend
+    cd ../AdminPanel_backend
     ```

-5. Install dependencies:
+5. Install the backend dependencies:
     ```bash
     npm install
     ```

 ### Virtual Environment Setup

+To set up the Python virtual environment and install dependencies:

 #### macOS
-6. Create a virtual environment and install dependencies:
+6. Create and activate a virtual environment:
     ```bash
     python3 -m venv venv
     source venv/bin/activate